swordfischer/swordfischer.github.io/_posts/2023-12-28-HTB-WriteUp-OpTinselTrace-4.md

 ![Conversations 71](/img/htb/sherlock/optinseltrace-4/conversations_stream_71_fsdeleteTS.png)

-If you have a sequnce number or anything else, you can modify the information in the columns by alternate clicking the column, go to `Column Preferences` then select the `Time` column and change the type to `UTC date, as YYYY-MM-DD, and time`
+If you have a sequence number or anything else in the time column, you can modify the information in the columns by alternate clicking the column, go to `Column Preferences` then select the `Time` column and change the type to `UTC date, as YYYY-MM-DD, and time`

 | **Answer for #10** | `2023-12-08 12:18:14` |